2019 Freelancer Vacation Habits Data Report

 Freelancers have chosen to forgo 9-to-5 life to pursue their passion, but that doesn’t have to come at the expense of time off.
 There are still ways that creative entrepreneurs can enjoy a well-deserved vacation.

-Automating many client deliverables, managing projects, sending invoices and getting paid all while on holiday are made easier with HoneyBook.
+Automating many client deliverables, managing projects, sending online invoices and getting paid all while on holiday are made easier with HoneyBook.

 “Honeybook has 100% made it possible for me to step away and not worry so much.
 Making it so that I am now able to work ON my business rather than IN it,” said Marisol Morley of Tiny Kitchen Treats.
 “That sense of confidence, paired with the fact that my team basically has a personal assistant who works around the clock and never calls out sick, has given me the freedom to finally have weekends and vacations with my little family.”

 How else can solopreneurs catch a break?
 Read on for more insights and expert tips.

 - Get out your piggy bank.
 The further in advance, you start putting away funds, the less financially daunting going on vacation will be.
 Set aside a small amount of your income each month to keep your bank account balanced even when you take some well-deserved time off.

 - Plan your next staycation today.
 Your work and quality of life both suffer when you neglect downtime.
 In fact, in May 2019, the World Health Organization officially added “burnout” to its list of mental disorders.
 Even if you can only take off for a day or two, you can still plan a rewarding staycation.
 Schedule an outdoor activity with family and/or friends, book yourself a massage at a nearby spa or simply set aside a whole weekend to stay in with a good book.